Exploring Non-minimal coupling using ultra-diffuse galaxies: Conclusions

-Overall, our study shows that ultra-diffuse galaxies, with their extreme baryon-to-dark-matter ratios, represent valuable laboratories for testing gravity theories in the weak-field regime.
-Although no statistically significant deviation from GR is detected here, the fact that we can see the $L$ behaving the same in both DM deficit and dominate environment is a key outcome.
+Overall, our study shows that ultra-diffuse galaxies, with their extreme baryon to dark matter ratios, offer a promising testing ground for gravity theories.
+Although, no statistically significant deviation from GR is detected here, the fact that we can see the $L$ behaving the same in both DM deficit and DM dominate environments is a key outcome.
 Future observations, especially those with larger samples, better velocity measurements, and more accurate distance estimates will be helpful to tighten these constraints and to determine whether NMC effects could play a measurable role in galactic dynamics.
 Such observations could ultimately determine whether the NMC mechanism remains a purely theoretical curiosity or emerges as a measurable feature of gravity.

-\acknowledgments The research of S.Z. and V.S. is funded by the Polish National Science Centre grant No. DEC-2021/43/O/ST9/00664.
-D.B. acknowledges support from grants PID2022-139841NB-I00, PID2024-158938NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”, the Project SA097P24 funded by Junta de Castilla y Le\'on.